nirajp82/AmazonAuroraPostgreSQL/06_Aurora_Scaling_HA/03_AuroraFailover.md

 * Primary failure triggers **automatic failover**
 * A replica takes over as primary
 * Application downtime is **significantly reduced**
+* May take up to 2 mins (But mostly under 60 seconds)

 ---